Master the Short Game

 - Wedge shots – Short approach shots using wedges.

-These aspects make up over 60% of most amateur players’ strokes.
-If you’re not practicing them, you’re missing the fastest route to lower scores.
+These aspects account for over 60% of amateur players’ strokes.
+If you’re not practicing them, you miss the fastest route to lower scores.

 Top Reasons to Master the Short Game